Weighted Cycles on Weaves: Weighted Cycles and Their Merodromies

 \end{itemize}

-\begin{prop} The balancing condition is satisfied at all interior endpoints of weighted chains inside a weighted cycle representative of a Y-cycle. \end{prop} \begin{proof} First, let us consider an interior endpoint near a trivalent weave vertex, say the left one in the left picture of Figure \ref{fig: Y-cycle representatives}.
+\begin{prop} The balancing condition is satisfied at all interior endpoints of weighted chains inside a weighted cycle representative of a Y-cycle. \end{prop} \begin{proof}The balancing condition on the two interior endpoints near a bivalent weave vertex is obvious.

+Next, let us consider an interior endpoint near a trivalent weave vertex, say the left one in the left picture of Figure \ref{fig: Y-cycle representatives}.
 The total weights incident to that endpoint is

 Depending on the relations among the multiplicities $a_1,a_2$, and $a_3$, we have three cases to consider. \begin{enumerate}[(i)] \item $a_1=a_2\leq a_3$: in this case, the total incident weight is

 \item $a_1=a_3\leq a_2$: in this case, the total incident weight is